salah-jr/Foodics/README.md

 <br>

 **Sending email current solution explanation:**
-  - When `$emailSent = true` means that the current stock before this order is already below 50% then the email is already sent before,
+  - When `$emailSent = true` means that the current available stock before this order is already below 50% then the email is already sent before,
    Alternatives: We could store the sending email status in the cache (Redis) or inside the DB.

  ![image](https://github.com/salah-jr/Foodics-Task/assets/26637798/b1a2e425-8616-4745-9017-27106cd27153)